seekrcentral/seekr2/README.md

 Not all SEEKR2 options may be available using NAMD2.

-If you wish to install NAMD2 yourself, please see http://www.ks.uiuc.edu/Research/namd/ for installation of NAMD.
+If you wish to install NAMD2 yourself, please see http://www.ks.uiuc.edu/Research/namd/ for instructions to install NAMD.

 ### Install SEEKR2

-To install SEEKR2, clone this repository and install the package:
+Once the dependencies are installed, we may install SEEKR2.
+First, clone this repository and install the package:

 ```
 git clone https://github.com/seekrcentral/seekr2.git